arunjohnkuruvilla/Krishippura/README.md

-AgroDB is an Agricultural Information System, brainchild of Niravu, an NGO based in Calicut.
+Krishipurra is an Agricultural Information System, brainchild of Niravu, an NGO based in Calicut.